ssoready/SSOReady-public-handbook/static/README.md

 Inspired by [Gitlab](https://handbook.gitlab.com/), we try hard to maximize the transparency of our business.
 To that end, we hope that prospective customers, candidates for employment, and potential investors alike find this handbook useful.
 In time, it will communicate nearly everything we're able to share with a public audience.

-For example, this handbook can tell you:
+This handbook might tell you:
 1. Who we are
 2. How our business works
 3. How we evaluate new product development opportunities